intuinno/academic-homepage/content/post/universal-intelligence.md

 {{< figure src="/img/tests-for-ai.png" title="Comparison of various tests for machine intelligence." numbered="true" lightbox="true" width="100%">}}

-Please note that Kolomogorov complexity is intractable for non-trivial case, universal intelligence cannot lead to the test.
+Please note that Kolomogorov complexity is intractable for non-trivial case, therefore universal intelligence is a definition not test.

 If we apply this metric to the Language acquisition test, I think the following can be claimed.